beman-project/optional26/papers/optional-ref.md

 ## Using an `optional<T*>` as a substitute for `optional<T&>`

-This approach adds another level of indirection and requires to checks to take a definite action.
+This approach adds another level of indirection and requires two checks to take a definite action.

 ::: cmptable